-What are Conservation Districts
+Michigan Conservation Districts

-Conservation Districts are locally controlled subdivisions of state government, created by concerned landowners, and administered by a publicly elected board of directors to promote the wise use and management of natural resources.
+Conservation Districts are locally controlled subdivisions of state government, created by concerned landowners, and administered by a publicly elected Board of Directors to promote the wise use and management of natural resources.